Grant Shapps: Home secretary

 Shapps was appointed home secretary on 19 October 2022 following the resignation of Suella Braverman.
-This occurred one day before Prime Minister Liz Truss announced her own resignation.
+This occurred one day before Prime Minister Liz Truss announced her own resignation.Shapps tenure as home secretary was only 6 days long before resigning on 25 October 2022 to become Business secretary.

 Business secretary

 Shapps was appointed business secretary on 25 October 2022 by Rishi Sunak after the resignation of former business secretary Jacob Rees-Mogg while Suella Braverman returned to the position of Home Secretary.